Abstrabit-Dev/kiro-week5-delhi-street-food-guide/README.md

 ## 🙏 Acknowledgments

-- Built for the Kiro CLI Challenge
+- Built for the Kiro Week 5 Challenge-"The Local Guide"
 - Knowledge curated from years of Delhi street food exploration
 - Inspired by the incredible food culture of Delhi
 - Powered by Kiro CLI's agent framework